CMakePP/CMaize/docs/src/background/terminology.rst

       with a program via a traditional window-based environment.

    KWARGS
       Short for "keyword arguments".
-I don't know the full history/applicability of the term, but the "kwargs" is widely used in Python communities.
+The term "kwargs" is widely used in Python communities.
 We've borrowed the term here for referring to how many modern CMake functions accept their arguments as key/value pairs.